 The College undertook a survey in January 2023 and this concluded there was no Reinforced Autoclaved Aerated Concrete (RAAC) at the North Street campus.

 Going Concern

-The College, as normal, set a cautious budget for 2022/23 and delivered a very good year in terms of maintaining a "Good" financial health status.
+The College, as usual, set a cautious budget for 2023/24 and delivered a very good year in terms of achieving "Outstanding" financial health status.